-Applicants are requested to provide a fixed price quotation for the work.
+Applicants are requested to provide a capped price quotation for the work.
 A detailed cost breakdown is required to enable assessment of value for money.

-Financial information should include costs for the demonstration project, detailing labour (including manpower rates), material and capital equipment costs, and any travel and subsistence requirements.
-Applicants are required to complete a detailed financial summary template (the finance form) as part of the application process.
+Financial information should include costs for the Phase 2 demonstration project, detailing labour (including annual gross salary and employer contribution rates), overheads, materials and capital equipment costs, subcontract costs, any travel and subsistence requirements and any other costs.
+Applicants are required to complete a detailed project financial cost breakdown template (the Finance Form) as part of the application process.